Our friends at Disability Benefits Help recently submitted this guest post. Enjoy this useful article from their editorial team.

 Starting Your Application

 The easiest and fastest way to apply for Social Security disability is online from the comfort of your own home.
 If you’re unable to type due to stroke complications, a family member can always complete the application on your behalf.
 If you’d like assistance submitting the paperwork, you can apply with the help of a Social Security representative in person at your closest SSA office.
 Call to make an appointment to apply in person at 1-800-772-1213.
+Additionally, a social worker at your inpatient rehab facility should be able to assist you with getting this process started.

 It should take three to five months to hear back from the SSA.
-Once approved, you’re able to spend your benefits on medical bills, physical therapy, transportation costs, housing modifications, rent or a mortgage, childcare, or any other daily living needs.
+Once approved, you’re able to spend your benefits on medical bills, therapy, transportation costs, housing modifications, rent or a mortgage, childcare, or any other daily living needs.